-With a hike of 0.25%, the Bank of Canada has raised the interest rate last week to 0.5%.
-This has been the talk all over the country apart from the high gas prices.
-The rate of headline inflation has soared to a 30-year high to touch 5.1% recently, not only here in Canada but globally as well, in varying degrees.
+With a hike of 0.25%, the Bank of Canada raised the interest rate last week to 0.5%.
+Apart from the high gas prices, this has been the talk all over the country; The headline inflation rate has soared to a 30-year high to touch 5.1% recently, not only here in Canada but globally, to varying degrees.

 As the fear of the pandemic recedes, we see a return in purchasing power in Canadian households backed by a stronger labour market, recovery in hospitality and travel sectors, an improved supply chain, and removal of Covid prevention restrictions.

 With all these factors as a backdrop, the Bank of Canada’s decision to raise the interest rate was inevitable at the current time.
-Moreover, the decision to take a small step forward towards normalization of the interest rates was necessary to jump-start the economy again.
-This is just the beginning and Canada will see multiple rates hikes this year as the economy picks up and improves.
+Moreover, the decision to take a small step towards normalizing the interest rates was necessary to jump-start the economy again.
+This is just the beginning, and Canada will see multiple rate hikes this year as the economy picks up and improves.

-Many analysts at the top five banks see at least 4 interest rate increases in the works by the end of 2022.
-The rate hike on March 2nd, 2022, is the first the country has seen since 2018.
-And as such, it has ended Canada’s record-breaking low-interest period which had spurred on the housing market but did not put a brake on the home buyers’ demands.
+Many analysts at the top five banks see at least four interest rate increases by the end of 2022.
+The rate hike on March 2nd, 2022, is the country’s first since 2018.
+And as such, it has ended Canada’s record-breaking low-interest period, which had spurred on the housing market but did not put a brake on the home buyers’ demands.

-What does the rate hike mean for homebuyers in an existing mortgage?
+What does the rate hike mean for homebuyers with an existing mortgage?

 Let us examine with an actual example how the recent rate hike would affect a homebuyer, and then you can apply it to your situation:

 5-year variable rate* 1.55% (before rate hike) 1.80% (after rate hike)

 Monthly Payment $2,573 (before rate hike) $2,648 (after rate hike)

 5-year fixed rate* 3.25%